thekabi-4/alliswell_payroll/README.md

-# 🏥 All Is Well Payroll & Attendance System
+# 🏥 All Is Well Attendance System

 A complete **Attendance & Payroll Management System** for **All Is Well Hospital** and **Super Clinic**, built with **Python, Streamlit, and SQLite**.
 It enables uploading, parsing, validating, and processing attendance sheets, applying hospital-specific leave policies, and generating payroll-ready reports.